Alan Yau: Cha Cha Moon

 In 2008, a collaboration with Kuwaiti firm Kout Food Group saw Yau open Cha Cha Moon in Kingly Court, London, a ‘fast casual' Chinese noodle bar.
 A second location was launched in Whiteleys Shopping Centre, but closed down less than a year later to be transformed into Cafe Licious/Chi Wok/Pasta Rossa.
 The Kingly Court location closed in 2016 as Kout Food Group began to withdraw from the UK market.

 Babaji

 Founded in 2014 by Yau, Babaji was a Turkish Pide concept.

 Duck and Rice

 Founded in 2015 by Yau, Duck and Rice is a Chinese pub with comfort food in Soho, London.

 Park Chinois

 Founded in 2015, Park Chinois is a Chinese old school entertainment restaurant.

 Similar to most of Yau's other creations, Park Chinois stays as authentic as possible to the restaurateur's heritage by drawing inspiration from popular dishes in 1930s Shanghai restaurants and supper clubs.

 Softchow

 Softchow was founded in 2017 by Yau as a "taste aggregation platform".

+Chyna Club

+Chyna Club opened at the Fontainebleau Las Vegas in February 2024 with their signature entrée being Peking duck.